openstack-archive/python-tempestconf/doc/source/user/usage.rst

   * ``python-tempestconf`` is able to discover it, but a user wants to set it differently

-Values specified as overrides will be set to tempest.conf no matter what if they were discovered or not.
+Values specified as overrides will be set to tempest.conf no matter if they were discovered or not.
 If a section or a key don't exist, they will be created.

 In the following example we make the tool to print debugging information, we